 The only thing better than a warm, thick and chewy chocolate chip cookie straight out of the oven, is a chocolate chip cookie decked out with all the bells and whistles.
 If you’re looking for the best Cowboy Cookie Recipe, addictively yummy with a perfectly moist, thick and chewy center, loaded with extras like coconut, pecans, and old-fashioned oats, you’re in luck.

-In addition the best Cowboy Cookie recipe (ever), we’ll also cover fun and helpful topics like how the cookie got its presidential start, how to customize the recipe for picky eaters, freezing the cookie dough for a headstart on your holiday baking and more!
+In addition the best Cowboy Cookie recipe (ever), we’ll also cover fun and helpful facts like how the cookie got its presidential start, how to customize the recipe for picky eaters, freezing the cookie dough for a headstart on your holiday baking and more!

 A traditional Cowboy Cookie Recipe will yield a soft and chewy chocolate chip cookie, fully loaded with extra ingredients like oats, chopped pecans, and coconut.